mpp-doric/Android-Security-Reference/changes/N.md

 > The reason apps use this provider is to take advantage of its SecureRandom implementation.
 If your app was relying on setSeed() to derive keys from strings, you must either switch to using SecretKeySpec to load raw key bytes directly, or use a real key derivation function (KDF).

-The above is not entirely correct as `Cipher` is backed by the sec provider, i.e. not only `SecureRandom`

-This was originally copied from [the N release notes](http://developer.android.com/preview/behavior-changes.html#open-jdk) but has since been removed.
+This was originally copied from [the N release notes](http://developer.android.com/preview/behavior-changes.html#open-jdk) but has since been removed (less than 24 hours after publishing.
 It was found under the heading _Platform Migration toward OpenJDK 8_.

+This has now been clarified with [Security "Crypto" provider deprecated in Android N](http://android-developers.blogspot.co.uk/2016/06/security-crypto-provider-deprecated-in.html?utm_source=androiddevdigest).

 ##Other